yxrare/yxrare/README.md

 ---

 ### 🌱 Current Work
-Writing a master’s thesis on **supply-chain disruptions and inflation** and exploring roles in **financial operations, business analytics, and strategy**.
+Finished a master’s thesis on **supply-chain disruptions and inflation** and exploring roles in **financial operations, business analytics, and strategy**.

 ---